 - Interactive visualizations that leverage your sample metadata

 - Fasta: trimmed, stitched and combined DNA sequences in QIIME-ready

 Need more analytics to support your research goals?
-Talk to one of our bioinformaticians about our fully-customizable CorePlus Analysis and AbsQuant, our microbial or fungal quantification method for determining absolute abundance and load profiling.
+Talk to one of our bioinformaticians about our fully-customizable CorePlus Analysis.

 Project turnaround times can be adjusted to meet your needs.
 Contact us for a turnaround time estimate for your project.